Dynamics of dilute gases: a statistical approach: OPEN PROBLEMS AND PERSPECTIVES

 Besides the low density (Boltzmann-Grad) scaling discussed so far, there is a variety of interacting particle models admitting a kinetic limit and sharing many similarities with the classical Boltzmann gas \cite{spohn2012large}.
 We shall only mention here the two main obvious modifications of our assumptions (which are reviewed in detail in \cite{Pu06}): (i) start from a microscopic description based on \textbf{quantum mechanics} instead of classical mechanics, namely replace the Newton equations by the $N$-body Schr\"odinger equation, including additional symmetry/antisymmetry constraints which take into account the specificity of bosons/fermions; (ii) perform a high-density, \textbf{weak-coupling} scaling with potential $\e^{\alpha}\phi(x/\e)$, where $\alpha \in [0,1]$ and the particle density is correspondingly tuned as $-d+1-2\alpha$.
 For $\alpha \in (0,1)$, the latter scaling should lead to the diffusive Landau equation in the case of classical systems, and is suited to a description of collisions in plasmas.
 The diffusion emerges from a central limit type effect on an accumulation of many weak collisions.
 The limiting point $\alpha = 1$ is expected to capture the famous Lenard-Balescu correction.
 Conversely in the case of quantum systems, each value of $\alpha$ should lead to a quantum version of the Boltzmann equation.
 The amount and quality of quantum features surviving in the limit depends on the particular value of $\alpha$.
 For $\alpha = 0$, the collision operator contains the full quantum cross-section.
 On the other hand for $\alpha = 1/2$ (when only the first term of the Born series survives), one expects to get additional cubic terms in the collision operator, expressing the inclination of particles to aggregate (Bose-Einstein condensation) or to repel each other (Pauli's exclusion principle).

-For such a variety of situations, no rigorous result is available at present, not even for short kinetic times (results are instead available for Lorentz type models, see \cite{KP,DGL} for the classical case and \cite{erdos} for a review in the quantum case).
+For such a variety of situations, no rigorous full derivation result is available at present, not even for short kinetic times; see however \cite{Pu06, Bobylev_Pulvirenti_Saffirio,Velazquez_Winter,Winter} for consistency results and attempts in this direction (full results are instead available for Lorentz type (linear) models, see \cite{KP,DGL} for the classical case and \cite{erdos} for a review in the quantum case).
 When trying to reproduce Lanford's strategy, one stumbles indeed upon many difficulties.
 The construction of the equilibrium measure is delicate, and it is not completely clear how to identify the suitable functional spaces for the study of the limit.
 The Wigner transform, which allows to compute observables, is non-positive and quadratic with respect to the wave function~: this implies that the combinatorics associated with the Duhamel series, which can be represented by Feynman diagrams is much worse than the combinatorics of collision trees.
 In general these formal series are never absolutely convergent.

 All the open questions regarding the long time behavior, the structure of correlations and the deviations from the average dynamics, the role of microscopic interactions or the stationary non equilibrium case remain, also in these different settings, as challenges for the future.